ThatGeoGuy/ENGO500/_posts/2014-04-02-using-lass-store-layout-creator.markdown

 In addition to changes in the left panel, you will notice that a new shelf has appeared in the right section.
 It looks pretty bare-bones right now, but don't worry, we are about to make things more interesting!

-Lets go ahead and create some section for our petfood aisle by clicking the '+ Section' button four times.
+Lets go ahead and create some section for our pet food aisle by clicking the '+ Section' button four times.

 ![Added a section!]({{ site.url }}/ENGO500/images/storeLayoutCreator/AddSection.png)

-As you have probably come to expect, section elements are added to the left section of the screen, and vizualized on the right.
+As you have probably come to expect, section elements are added to the left section of the screen, and visualized on the right.
 From this point we can open on of the sections and add some details about it.

 Although the right section is mostly for visualization, it also allows you to easily select jump to the details of a specific section of a shelf.
 If you click the element shown in the screenshot above, Section 1 of Shelf 1 will open.
 Let's try that now.